The Dispute Resolution Review: Finland

 i Conflicts of interest and Chinese walls

 The Code of Conduct of the Finnish Bar Association states that a lawyer shall be free of conflicts of interest when accepting and performing an assignment.
-A conflict of interest can arise from two or more clients' conflict within the same matter, conflict owing to an obligation of loyalty or secrecy, or conflict based on a lawyer's personal or financial interests.
+A conflict of interest can arise from two or more clients' conflict within the same matter, a conflict owing to an obligation of loyalty or secrecy, or a conflict based on a lawyer's personal or financial interests.
 Conflict limitations apply generally and with few exceptions to the entire law firm of the attorney who has a conflict of interest in the matter.
 Information barriers (Chinese walls) cannot, therefore, be used to forego limitations of conflicts of interest.
 However, in some cases clients may authorise an attorney to perform an assignment despite a conflict of interest by giving their consent.

 ii Money laundering, proceeds of crime and funds related to terrorism

 The EU Anti-Money Laundering and Counter Terrorist Financing Directive6 as well as the directive amending it, Directive (EU) 2018/843, have been implemented in the Finnish Act on Detecting and Preventing Money Laundering and Terrorist Financing (Anti-Money Laundering Act).7 This Act states that attorneys are obliged to know who their clients – and the beneficial owners of their clients – are.
 Attorneys should also know their clients' business, detect and examine suspicious business operations, and report any such operations to Finland's Financial Intelligence Unit, the national anti-money laundering unit.